 The moment we get to the beach the body releases serotonin, relaxing us, and the blue sea, even bluer sky, the swash of the ocean waves, and the seemingly infinite expanse of water calms us while the rays of sunlight give us some light therapy.

-The salt water in the sea is full of anti-fungal and antibacterial properties that can clear out infections (so long as the water is clean, of course—damn industrial pollutants).
+The saltwater in the sea is full of anti-fungal and antibacterial properties that can clear out infections (so long as the water is clean, of course—damn industrial pollutants).
 The water also contains iodine, which is antiseptic and helps boost the thyroid gland, upping the immune system.

 While the water is working its miracles, the sand exfoliates the hands, feet and body, getting rid of those dead skin cells.
 And the sun opens-up the skin pores to detoxify us.

 These are just some of the benefits of the beach.
-There’s also the swimming, the socialising, the connecting with nature…
+There’s also the swimming, socialising, the connecting with nature…

 Spending time at the beach is unquestionably one of the best hobbies for happiness, and it’s great for our health too.

-Dana Valden, author of the inspirational must-read Zen cooking book Finding Yourself In The Kitchen, says this:
+Dana Valden, the author of the inspirational must-read Zen cooking book Finding Yourself In The Kitchen, says this:

 “Cooking is compelling in part because of the physicality.
 It requires a kind of engagement that is both grounding and practical.”